LucoLab/Survival/README.md

 ## How it works

-In each dir you will find to bash script.
+In each dir you will find two bash script (concatPval.sh).
 You need to modify the path pointing to R script.

-It will run survival analysis using SurvivalOctobre.
-If you need to plot a specific exon, you need to comment SurvivalV4.R.
+They will run survival analysis using SurvivalOctobre.
+If you need to plot a specific exon, you need to comment SurvivalV4.R and set exon id.

 ```shell